Applications due August 31, 2019

 - Name tags

 Each vendor space ranges in size depending on location.
-Some booths are in and around Museum exhibits and vary in size.
+Some booths are in and around Museum exhibits varying in size square footage.

 Vendor Booth Set-up Schedule